Lord Howe Island Group , Australia

 - Little Mountain Palm (Lepidorrhachis mooreana): Endemic to cloud forests only on Mount Gower.

-- Big Mountain Palm (Hedyscepe canterburyana): A mountain specialist that occurs in alpine forests.
+- Big Mountain Palm (Hedyscepe canterburyana): A mountain specialist in alpine forests.

-Island ecosystems range from beach dunes and grasslands to cloud forest and subtropical rainforest.
+Island ecosystems range from beach dunes and grasslands to cloud and subtropical rainforests.

 Fauna

-Lord Howe Island is an important birdwatching location, hosting 14 species of seabirds that breed in large numbers.
+Lord Howe Island is a vital birdwatching location, hosting 14 species of seabirds that breed in large numbers.
 Some prominent species are:

 - Providence Petrel